 Larval Host Plant for: Pipevine butterfly, Polydama Swallowtail butterfly

-Plant Size when available: Starter Liner, 1 Quart, 1 Gallon, 3 Gallon If SOLD OUT, Please NOTE: Our next crop will be available spring 2019.
-Back-orders will be shipping once the plant has an established root system.
+Plant Size when available: Starter Liner, 1 Quart, 1 Gallon, 3 Gallon If SOLD OUT, Please NOTE: Our next crop will be available summer 2019.
 It’s possible there just might be eggs or caterpillars on the vine when plants are shipped.

 Remember that the pipevine is a host plant, the foliage is food for the caterpillars.
 The goal for successful habitat is to have as much foliage as possible so caterpillars do not go hungry.
 Growing Tips: Once the pipevine begins on put on foliage start pinching the tips of the new growth.
 This will encourage and increase more vining so pinch, pinch, pinch off the new growth for a few weeks.
 Then your pipevine will be load with enough food to feed your caterpillars.